-Version (8 bytes): A VERSION structure (as defined in section 2.2.2.10) that is populated only when the NTLMSSP_NEGOTIATE_VERSION flag is set in the NegotiateFlags field.
+Version (8 bytes): A VERSION structure (as defined in section 2.2.2.10) that isSHOULD<9> be populated only when the NTLMSSP_NEGOTIATE_VERSION flag is set in the NegotiateFlags field.
 This structure is used for debugging purposes only.
-In normal (non-debugging) protocol messages, it is ignored and does not affect the NTLM message processing. <78>
+In normal (non-debugging) protocol messages, it is ignored and does not affect the NTLM message processing:<8>.